 The particular model I reviewed is their multicam version.
 I used it off and on for months and very quickly fell in love with its light weight and ease of use.
 I was surprised at how well the elastic mag pouches held my AR-15 magazines.
 Running, jumping, and dropping prone did nothing to dislodge these mags, but it was incredibly easy to withdraw them with my support hand to perform reloads.

 The design is simple and goes on over the head.
 A single buckle strap on the back secures it to you very well (provided you’ve adjusted it beforehand).
 The chest rig can be worn low or high.
 Though the M4 Chest rig only holds 4 magazines in its basic configuration, I rather liked its minimalist approach.
 All too often, a chest rig will be bulging with a plethora of pockets for you to store every magazine you own into.
-It might nice to have 12 magazines, a pistol, a canteen, wound bandage and radio right there for easy access, the weight becomes a hindrance quickly.
+It might be nice to have 12 magazines, a pistol, a canteen, wound bandage and radio right there for easy access, but the weight becomes a hindrance quickly.
 Even eight loaded magazines, a pistol, canteens and rope tend to press in on the rib cage.

 The Ten-Speed doesn’t fall prey to that problem.
 The MOLLE webbing on either side of the 4 mag pouches (3 rows by 3 columns) allows the user to place a number of different pouches on the rig, if needed.

 I chose to place an old Blackwater ACU triple pistol mag pouch for the left hand side and kept the right bare.
 The internal belly pouch is quite roomy and runs the entire length of the chest rig.
 You could conceivably store a pistol in it but this would make the setup uncomfortable and negate its naturally low profile.
 I simply placed a few range documents inside.